Tech-Intelli/I2C_Source/README.md

 ExplAIstic is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.

 ## Logo License
-See [LICENSE](https://github.com/dasdipanjan04/ExplAIstic/blob/main/LOGO%20LICENSE) for more information.
+See [LOGO LICENSE](https://github.com/dasdipanjan04/ExplAIstic/blob/main/LOGO%20LICENSE) for more information.
 ## Acknowledgments 👏

 Thank you to the PyTorch, OpenAI, and Hugging Face communities for providing pre-trained models that were instrumental in the creation of this project.
 Special thanks to the Telegram team for providing an easy-to-use API for messaging.